A Matrix Theory Construction of the IIA/IIB Wall: IIA/IIB Wall

 \subsection{Spacetime Picture}

 We now briefly describe the spacetime picture of the IIA/IIB wall as constructed in the MST setup.
 Recall that the function $g_s(\tau)$, given in terms of IIA and IIB MST variables in \eqref{eq:IIAvariables} and \eqref{eq:IIBvariables}, controls the asymptotic value of the dilaton as a function of $X^+$.
 Given that the only condition we have on the smooth function $g_s(\tau)$ is that $g_s(\tau_0)=0$,\footnote{Here we take $\epsilon=0$.} there are a large plurality of IIA/IIB walls depending on what choice one makes.
-Because the $g_s=0$ is at infinite distance in the dilaton moduli space, the semiclassical description of the physics must necessarily break down, which indeed happens to due to the infinite tower of string excitations becoming massless in the Einstein frame.
+The MST formalism in particular allows one to choose profiles that do not have to satisfy an equation of motion as the, necessarily, non-conformal deformation of the string worldsheet is supplied with a non-perturbative definition.
+Notice also that because the $g_s=0$ is at infinite distance in the dilaton moduli space, the semiclassical description of the physics must necessarily break down, which indeed happens to due to the infinite tower of string excitations becoming massless in the Einstein frame.

 Additionally, in order for the wall to not lie on the asymptotic boundary of Minkowski space, the curvature of the spacetime must reach the string scale close to the wall and, moreover, the function $g_s(\tau)$ cannot simply be set to a solution to the dilaton equations of motion.
 To illustrate this, consider the metric ansatz